salama/object-machine/object/instructions.md

 ### Set

-The possibly most used instruction is Set, which moves data from one object to another.
+Possibly the most used instruction is Set, which moves data from one object to another.
 Since we have an object machine, there is no other place for data to be but inside objects.
-This is a bit like the opposite of a register machine model, which never moves data straight from memory to memory.
+This is somewhat the opposite of a register machine model, which never moves data straight from memory to memory.

-The Set Instruction needs the two addresses of the data, and to model that we use an integer index into the object.
+The Set Instruction needs the two addresses of the data, and to model that we use the object and an integer index into the object.
 So the machine views the object as an array-like structure, with the fixed overhead of type and layout described earlier.
 While the index is 0 based, that includes the Layout and as such any payload data starts at index 1.